 The Amazon Fire HD 10 (2021), like many Amazon devices, undercuts more expensive competitors in price while offering many of the same features.
-It's a shoo-in to make our list of the best cheap tablets.
+It's a shoo-in to make our list of the best cheap tablets and even the best Android tablets.
 Yet like its predecessor, the Fire HD 10 (2019), its low cost coincides with plenty of compromises.

 Matched up against the old model, the 11th generation Fire tablet has the same 1920 x 1200 display resolution but a higher brightness; the same 12-hour battery life, which held up in our tests; the same OS based off of Android 9, now several years out of date; the same limited app library, with Google Play Store apps excluded; and even the same starting price as before: $150 / £150 (about AU$195).